List of Fullmetal Alchemist characters: Edward Elric

 Edward "Ed" Elric (エドワード・エルリック, Edowādo Erurikku), the "Fullmetal Alchemist" (鋼の錬金術師, Hagane no Renkinjutsushi), is the youngest State Alchemist in history, joining the program at the age of 12.
 He and his younger brother, Alphonse, scour the world in search of the Philosopher's Stone (賢者の石, Kenja no Ishi), in the hopes of restoring their bodies.
 Edward lost his left leg in a futile attempt to revive his mother, Trisha, using an illegal method of human transmutation, and lost his right arm in exchange for attaching Alphonse's soul to a suit of armor.
 Edward now employs the use of metal prosthetics, known as automail (Ōtomeiru), as replacement limbs.
 However, as attempting to resurrect a human opens a portal called the Gate of Truth (真理の扉, Shinri no Tobira) to allow the committer/s to see the Truth (真理, Shinri), Edward gained great knowledge of the universe as well as the powerful ability to perform transmutations without transmutation circles.
 Edward is smart, brave and even bold, but also has a prideful tendency to be harsh and arrogant.
 He harbors a sharp sensitivity to his short height; a recurring gag in both manga and the anime series is for Edward to overly react to people who call him short.
 Romi Park and Vic Mignogna voice him in the Japanese and English versions, respectively.
 In the live-action film adaptation, he is portrayed by Ryosuke Yamada.

 Alphonse Elric

 Alphonse "Al" Elric (アルフォンス・エルリック, Arufonsu Erurikku) is Edward's younger brother.
 Together, both of them scour the country in search of the Philosopher's Stone in the hopes of restoring their bodies.
 Unlike Ed, who lost one of his legs in the failed attempt to revive the brothers' mother, Al lost his entire body.
 At the last moment, and at the cost of one of his arms, Ed sealed Al's soul in a large suit of armor, making Al almost invulnerable.
-Follow the incident, he and Edward together join the journey in order to recover the body back.
+Following the incident, he and Edward journey together in order to restore their bodies.
 Rie Kugimiya voices him in the Japanese series, Aaron Dismuke in the first English series, and Maxey Whitehead in the second English series.